neoforged/Documentation/docs/misc/components.md

 * Formatting `Time: %1$s ms` with `17` as `args` results in `Time: 17 ms`
 * Formatting `Player name: %2$s, HP: %1$s` with `[10.2, Dev]` as `args` results in `Player name: Dev, HP: 10.2`

-`args`'s elements may be `Component`s that will be inserted into the resulting formatted text with all their attributes preserved.
+Any `Component` element within `args` will be transformed into a formatted text string.

 [internalization]: ../concepts/internationalization.md
 [selectors]: https://minecraft.fandom.com/wiki/Target_selectors